Amsterdam On a Budget

 SightsVisiting Amsterdam is all about the atmosphere, but there are also many famous sights that are worth checking out.
 These include the many bridges and canals.
 Make a point of just wandering around town and enjoying the unique feel.
 Magere Brug is the best example of the traditional white draw bridges of the area.

 Also notable in Amsterdam is the many religious sights.
 The Esnoga is the most famous synagogue and there are many churches including Oude Kerk, Nieuwe Kerk Zuiderkerk, Noorderkerk, and Westerkerk.
 Popular museums include the Anne Frank House, Rijksmuseum, Van Gogh Museum, and Nieuw Dakota.
 If you plan on visiting many of the city's museums, a museum card may be beneficial.
 This will allow you access to over 400 museums throughout the country.
-If you want to enjoy a picnic outside, head to the popular park, Vondelpark in the South.
+If you want to enjoy a picnic outside, head to the popular park, Vondelpark, in the southern area of the central city.
 Amsterdam's Red Light District is also a popular tourist sight.

 NeighborhoodsVisitors to Amsterdam most often come to see the city's Old Centre.
 This medieval center has the most interesting and traditional architecture, the largest number of canals, plenty of shopping opportunities, and a good number of Amsterdam's infamous coffeeshops.
 The very center of this neighborhood is Dam Square, but other interesting parts are Nieuwmarkt, Spui, and, of course, the Red Light District.